cfeenstra67/egghead/README.rst

 Egghead is written entirely in Typescript and uses SQLite as its back end, and specifically it heavily relies on SQLite's FTS5 module for searching.

-It's distributed as a browser extension; hopefully it will be available via browser extension stores soon.
+It's distributed as a browser extension; check the top of the README for links to install it on the Chrome web store (which also works for any chrome-compatible browser such as Brave and Edge) or the Firefox add-on store.

 A live demo of the app is also available at `egghead.camfeenstra.com <https://egghead.camfeenstra.com>`_.
 This demo will allow you to perform searches against a demo database, but in order to see the real power of egghead you'll have to use it as an extension.

-Building the Extension
+Development
 #######################

-In order to build the extension for use in your browser, first clone the repository.
-From the repo root, run ``yarn install`` to install dependencies.

-Once that's done, run ``npm run ohm-generate && npx webpack --config-name chrome`` to build the extension.
-The final output will be found in the ``dist/chrome`` directory relative to the repostiory root.
-You can find instructions on how to load this directory as an extension into your browser manually `here <https://developer.chrome.com/docs/extensions/mv3/getstarted/>`_.
+Check out the `development documentation <https://docs.egghead.camfeenstra.com/development.html>`_ for information on how to build and develop the extension for different targets.

 Contact
 #########